2ood/Exam-Generator/README.md

 #### 3) question bank
 This directory is where you decided to put your question banks in.

-This is how you can change your question banks whenever needed.

 The path of the directory is stated in the **config.txt** file.

 ## 2. Needs to be filled beforehand : update question bank
 As described, this directory (hereafter referred to as root bank) is where you put your information of your qustion pool.

 This program is designed for two-level-indexed problems.
 In the root bank, there are subdirectories representing each big indexes.

-**WARNING**

-* **Only ascending natural numbers are permitted** as the directory names.

 Inside each big index subdirectories, there are .csv files for each small indexes.
 The files should be only .csv files (or .txt file split with commas[,]).

 **WARNING**

 * the files should only be **.scv files**.
-* the file name should be of following syntax;
-* **[bigindex]-[smallindex].csv**    ex) 1-3.csv

 In each .csv files, the information of each problem is stored.
 There are 7 columns; problem number, problem question passage, the answer, and 4 different wrong choices.